LuckyLuke77/UniDataStructuresProject1/README.md

 ### :page_facing_up: linked_list.cpp
-This file contains the code that implements the Linked list, and contains these important templates:
+This file contains the code that implements the Linked list, and contains the following important templates:
 <br><br>

 ```c++